Le Pré Wine Bar

 In collector-led bars, the selection is rarely designed for systematic coverage.
 Instead, it tends to reflect accumulated relationships with specific producers, favoured vintages, and the particular fixations of whoever did the buying over years or decades.
 At Le Pré, those fixations run toward Burgundy and Champagne, two appellations that reward precisely this kind of long-term, relationship-driven acquisition.
 Burgundy in particular has become so allocation-dependent at the leading end that private collectors often hold bottles that wine bars sourcing commercially cannot access.
 What that means in practice is that the depth on offer here is a function of Nico's collecting history, not a wine distributor's portfolio.

-This positions Le Pré in a different peer set from Düsseldorf's other specialist wine bars.
+This positions Le Pré in a different comparable set from Düsseldorf's other specialist wine bars.
 Concept Riesling is built around a single German varietal and operates as a study in regional depth.
 Eiskeller Weinbar and CLAUDE wein bar each approach the format from their own distinct editorial angles.
 Le Pré's Burgundy-and-Champagne axis is narrower in appellation range than most of its local peers, but the depth within those two categories is unlikely to be matched by any bar sourcing through conventional channels.

 Drinking Burgundy and Champagne at Collector Depth